Corporate blog: External blogs

 An external blog is a publicly available weblog where company employees, teams, or spokespersons share their views.
-It is often used to announce new products and services (or the end of old products), to explain and clarify policies, or to react on public criticism on certain issues.
+It is often used to announce new products and services (or the end of old products), to explain and clarify policies, or to react to public criticism on certain issues.
 It also allows a window to the company culture and is often treated more informally than traditional press releases, though a corporate blog often tries to accomplish similar goals as press releases do.
 In some corporate blogs, all posts go through a review before they are posted.
 Some corporate blogs, but not all, allow comments to be made to the posts.
 According to Hoffman Agency, corporate blogs should not be ‘about me’, but should be a platform to show thought leadership and communicate views on industry issues.

 External corporate blogs, by their very nature, are biased, though they can also offer a more honest and direct view than traditional communication channels.
 Nevertheless, they remain public relations tools.